wmde/wikibase-release-pipeline/deploy/README.md

 ```
 > 💡 If you have made changes to `docker-compose.yml`, `git commit` them to a separate branch and `git merge` them with upstream changes as you see fit.

-> 💡 One major version of WBS Deployment Kit will always reference the only one major version for each of the WBS Service Images.
+> 💡 One major version of WBS Deployment Kit will always reference only one major version for each of the WBS Service Images.
 Therefore, updating WBS Deployment Kit minor and patch versions from a major versions git branch will never lead to breaking changes in WBS Service Images.
 Those updates are always considered safe!

 #### Major upgrades